odoochain/AgentEvolver/games/README.md

 # 🎮 AgentEvolver Game Arena

-AgentEvolver Game Arena is a platform for **training, evaluating, and observing AI agents in multi-agent social board games**.
+**A unified arena for interaction, evaluation, and training of AI agents in social reasoning games.**

-It focuses on games with **hidden information, negotiation, deception, and cooperation**, enabling users to study and compare agent behavior in complex social decision-making environments.
+AgentEvolver Game Arena extends **AgentEvolver** into multi-agent social game environments.

-The platform supports **web-based gameplay and observation**, **batch model evaluation**, and **agent training**, making it suitable for researchers, model evaluators, and AI enthusiasts.
+By focusing on board games with hidden information, negotiation, deception, and cooperation, it provides a controlled setting for developing **social and strategic capabilities**, beyond task execution and tool use.

 ---